Cradle to college

 Grade school often is the time when parents provide allowances as a way to help their children live within a budget.
 Before handing over the cash, however, talk with your child about the purchases you expect the allowance to cover, such as video games.
-Otherwise, you may get ongoing “requests” to handle expenses your offspring believes shouldn’t come from his or her allowance.
+Otherwise, you may get ongoing “requests” to handle expenses your offspring believes shouldn’t come from their allowance.

-Moreover, it’s important to think through the relationship between your child’s allowance and the chores he or she is expected to handle.
+Moreover, it’s important to think through the relationship between your child’s allowance and the chores they are expected to handle.
 Some parents view an allowance as strictly a money management tool and that, as members of the family, the kids should have chores that they’re expected to handle without compensation.
 Of course, this isn’t to say that a child can’t receive extra payment for handling chores that go above and beyond day-to-day tasks.

 Trust tweens to make bigger decisions

-As your child gains experience handling small amounts of money, ask for his or her input on financial decisions.
-Before heading out to buy new school clothes, for example, discuss what items your child needs the most, and whether it makes sense to buy several less expensive items, or one pricier product.
+As your child gains experience handling small amounts of money, ask for their input on financial decisions.
+Before heading out to buy new school clothes, for example, discuss what items your child needs the most and whether it makes sense to buy several less expensive items or one pricier product.

 Given how tuned-in many “tweens” are, discuss with them how advertisements are designed to prompt consumers’ desire for a specific brand or product.
 As an example, point out that a popular brand of shoes costs significantly more than a store brand, and ask your child if the difference in cost is worth it.

-High-schoolers can be expected to take on greater responsibility for their own expenses — including clothes, entertainment, mobile phone use and transportation costs.
+High schoolers can be expected to take on greater responsibility for their own expenses — including clothes, entertainment, mobile phone use, and transportation costs.
 When practical, bring your teenager into the discussion when you’re researching major purchases, such as a new car.
-He or she can read product reviews and descriptions, and compare features and prices.
+They can read product reviews and descriptions and compare features and prices.
 Just make it clear at the outset that you’ll have the final decision.

 If you believe your teen is ready to handle a credit card, a safe way to start is with a secured card.
 As its name suggests, this line of credit is secured by cash deposited in the account.
-Once your child has proven to be capable of handling the line of credit, you may decide to allow him or her to open a regular credit card.
-But make sure you review the rules of responsible credit card use and the speed with which debt and interest expense can add up.
+Once your child has proven to be capable of handling the line of credit, you may decide to allow them to open a regular credit card.
+But make sure you review the rules of responsible credit card use and the speed with which debt and interest expenses can add up.